Ziwei-Wang-Will/Yelp_Data_Challenge-NLP_Sentiment_Analysis_and_Review_Clustering_and_Recommender_System/README.md

                 - 3: best, town, ve, place, vegas, food, pizza, service, love, hands
                 - 4: good, food, service, great, place, really, nice, pretty, friendly, prices
     - Summary
-        - We notice that almost all business entities are using positive words in their tips, thus these clusters are not meaningful in distinguishing each other.
+        - We noticed that almost all business entities are using positive words in their tips, thus these clusters were not meaningful in distinguishing each other.